fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 name between '/' characters and then the code.

 Graphics and font files have a different structure.
 Files of type 'M' seem to be rare; the only instance is the file `FONTD.B` on the Gutenberg, Jr. boot disk.
+(It's possible this is actually disk corruption, and there is no type 'M'.)

 The filesystem does not impose a maximum file length, though exceeding (((35 - 3) * 16) - 2) = 510
 sectors is impossible on a 140KB floppy disk (unless the file dips into the boot tracks).